datasaur-ai/api-client-example/apply-labels/readme.md

 3. Create and invite the labeler accounts you will be applying labels as.
 For each one, generate OAuth credentials and save the client id and secret.
 This time, not in the `.env` file, but in a `labelers.json` file.
 We have provided an example `labelers.json.example` you can refer to.
 We'll be using the [pyjson5](https://pypi.org/project/pyjson5/) library to parse this file, so you can use comments inside.
     - For your convenience, you could set-up multiple labeler accounts just for this workflow using the script from [`user_management`](../user-management/readme.md) folder.
     **We recommend creating new accounts instead of using existing accounts as you'd be storing and using those OAuth credentials to apply the labels.**
+    - Please check the convert_to_json commands for a quick way to convert the CSV result to a JSON file.
 4. Execute the script.
 It is configured to read the admin credentials from the `.env` file, and the labeler credentials from the specified json file.
     Please refer to the `apply_row_answers` section below for detailed explanation.
     ```console